GFDRR/CCDR-tools/Top-down/FathomV3/README.md

 # STATUS
-  - The number of processors used (nCores) is now selected automatic, using all available cores for the first zonal_stats and then using 1 core per RP analysis (in case there are more RPs then available cores, it will use all cores and serialize the analysis accordingly).
+  - The number of processors used (nCores) is selected automatically, using all available cores for the first zonal_stats and then using 1 core per RP analysis (in case there are more RPs then available cores, it will use all cores and serialize the analysis accordingly).
   - Split the RPs computation into Exposure/Impact and EAE/EAI computation, the later becoming a stand-alone function
   - Computes now the EAE/EAI using 3 different formulation, a) Lower Bound LB; b) Upper Bound UB, and; c) Mean of the two
   - Removed the RP_EAI columns for better presentation of the results